AdrianSchaerer/Stocks/README.md

 - Our sincere gratitude to Matthias Bachmann for his invaluable contribution as a lecturer.

 ## License
-Copyright (c) Adrian Hauser, Dominic Troll and Manuel Ferretti
+Copyright (c) Adrian Schärer, Dominic Troll and Manuel Ferretti

 MIT License